-The healthcare industry still heavily relies on faxing to send and receive confidential documents.
+The healthcare industry still heavily relies on online fax solutions to send and receive confidential fax documents.
 What’s the reason for its staying power?
 Not only is faxing a familiar technology, but it is also a HIPAA-approved method of document transmission.

 When it comes to sharing medical records, it is imperative for covered entities to follow the guidelines set by HIPAA.
 In this article, we will walk you through some of the best practices to ensure HIPAA-compliant faxing.